U.S. judge defends debt mediator against Argentine broadside

 Argentina repeated the fierce criticism of Pollack on Monday at the same time its markets watchdog said it was going to launch an investigation into possible unlawful speculation by holdout creditors.

-The talks failed on July 30 to stop Argentina from entering default on some $29 billion (£17.29 billion) in bonds that fall under foreign law restructured from its massive $100 billion default in 2002.
+The talks failed on July 30 to stop Argentina from entering default on some $29 billion in bonds that fall under foreign law restructured from its massive $100 billion default in 2002.

 Griesa said Pollack was following his orders to issue a statement of facts should negotiations break down or were suspended in order not to leave the public record blank.